 There’s something special about owls.
 I can’t speak for everyone, but they’ve always been one of my favorite animals.
 Owls have been around for millions of years.
 Prehistoric cave paintings of owls prove they are one of the oldest birds in existence.
 With age comes wisdom, which seems to draw us to this majestic bird.
-Let’s talk about the owl spirit guide and the importance of owl mythology through time.
+Let’s talk about the owl spirit guide, symbolism and the importance of owl mythology through time.

 If an owl has come to you in your dreams or in waking life, the owl spirit guide is trying to connect with you.
 The owl spirit guide appears to lead us from one phase in our lives to another.
 It’s often been seen as a “bad omen”, which is a misunderstanding.
 The owl doesn’t bring death to your doorstep; however, he may warn you of impending danger or an ending of some kind.
 Otherworldly wisdom is brought to the individual visited by the owl spirit guide.
 I consider myself lucky when visited by this wise creature.